Are you in the wrong council tax band?

 Council tax bands in England were set based on estimated property values on 1 April 1991 — over 30 years ago.
 The original valuations were carried out under enormous time pressure, with many properties assessed by little more than a drive-by glance.
 England has never had a revaluation since.

 The result?
-Across 318 local authority areas in England and Wales, we estimate approximately 3,580,150 properties may be in the wrong council tax band, with an average annual overpayment of £215 per misbanded property.
-Over 130,000 successful challenges have already been made to the VOA, but millions more homeowners have never checked.
+Across 318 local authority areas in England and Wales, we estimate approximately 3,580,382 properties may be in the wrong council tax band, with an average annual overpayment of £217 per misbanded property.
+The VOA resolves tens of thousands of challenges each year, with 27% resulting in a band reduction in 2023-24.
+Many homeowners have never checked their band.

 If your band is reduced, your council must refund the difference for every year you overpaid — backdated to when you moved in.
 That could mean hundreds or even thousands of pounds back in your pocket.
 Find out if you're paying too much.